makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani rested her chin on her folded arms, a motion to conceal some embarrassment.
 "They didn't make me.
 I did because it was fun."

-The ringtail stared, then motioned for her to continue.
+The ringtail stared in disbelief, then motioned for her to continue.

 "I really like organizing things, and--"